Auckland Zoo is currently home to one Asian elephant, 31-year-old female Burma, who arrived from Myanmar (Burma) in 1990.

 Burma's long-time companion, much loved 40-year-old female elephant Kashin, died in August 2009.

 The Zoo holds elephants as high-profile conservation advocates, and our elephant management programme is recognised worldwide as highly progressive, and is used as a template for programmes at other zoos.
-Integral to us having elephants is the support we provide to elephant conservation in the wild.
+Integral to us having elephants is the support we provide to elephant conservation in Nepal, Sumatra and Sri Lanka.

 Auckland Zoo and the Zoo and Aquarium Association (ZAA), is working to source elephant companions for Burma, as part of an international breeding programme.